 The President and Dr. Biden are delighted to welcome members of the public to tour the White House.
-Public tour requests are scheduled on a first come, first served basis and must be submitted through a Member of Congress and their Congressional Tour Coordinator.
+Public tour requests are scheduled through your Member of Congress and their Congressional Tour Coordinator.
 Constituents may reach your Member of Congress and Congressional Tour Coordinator through the U.S. House of Representatives Switchboard at 202-225-3121, the U.S. Senate Switchboard at 202-224-3121, or online at www.congress.gov/members.

 Consistent with prior practices, public White House tour requests must be submitted a minimum of 21 days in advance and no more than 90 days in advance of the requested tour date(s).
 Reservations cannot be accepted for tour dates outside this 21 – 90-day window.